 The claw is a scythe-shaped appendage that is attached to the end bone of the toe.
 The front feet have five toes and five claws per foot and the back feet have four toes and four claws per foot.
 Some cats (known as polydactyls) have more than the normal number of toes and claws.
 A five-year-old moggy from Ontario, Canada is in the Guinness Book of Records for having the most toes.
 Jake has a total of 27 toes.
 Cats are able to extend and retract their claws using specialised muscles, tendons, and ligaments.
-Cat claws have several functions including; climbing, balance, digging, self-defense and holding onto prey.
+Cat claws have several functions including; climbing, balance, digging, self-defence and holding onto prey.
 The claw is made up of keratin, a hard protein that makes up the sheath and in the centre of the claw is the quick which contains blood and nerves.

-Diseases and disorders that affect the claws:
+Diseases and disorders that affect the claws

-Nail (claw) biting in cats:
+Nail (claw) biting in cats

 Some cats will bite and chew their claws while they are grooming.
 This is to remove the outer sheath from the claw.

 Nail biting can become a compulsive behaviour in cats, just as it does in humans, but generally, it is just a normal part of their grooming routine.
 It is always a good idea to run such behaviours past your veterinarian.

 A procedure carried out in the US and Canada, declawing is performed for non-medical reasons to prevent the cat scratching furniture or family members (both pet and human).

 It is often commonly assumed that declawing is the removal of your cat’s claws, however, it is a little more involved than that.
 Declawing involves the amputation of not only the claw, but this extends up to the first knuckle.
 This will lead to some pain and discomfort after surgery.
 Other possible problems associated with declawing include;